José Roman (boxer): Retirement

 Roman retired in 1981 with a record of 54 wins, 27 losses and 4 draws, with 27 knockout wins.
 He used to work at a Sweetbay Supermarket in Tampa, Florida.
 Ossie Ocasio and Fres Oquendo also challenged for the world's heavyweight championship, both are also from Puerto Rico.
 Ruiz was born in the USA of Puerto Rican ancestry.

 Professional boxing record

+Personal

+He has a daughter, Selina, who is an artist.
+There is a mural in Tampa Bay that depicts him and dr. Ferdie Pacheco, a well-known television boxing pundit.